tiy-curtissimo/learning-angularjs-with-timely/04-creating-the-application.md

 that go together like `[part1].[part2].[part3]`:

 1. The name of the thing you want to write.
-In our case, this is just the application module, so we name it `app`.
+In our case, this is just the application module, so you name it `app`.
 1. The type of AngularJS thing that you're writing.
-In our case, we're declaring a module, so we use `module`.
+In our case, we're declaring a module, so you use `module`.
 1. The content type of the file.
-In this case, we are writing JavaScript, so we use `js`.
+In this case, you are writing JavaScript, so you use `js`.
 Another common file type extension that we'll use is `html`.
 [/callout-info]